 - $2.1 million settlement for a man killed by an undiagnosed tumor

 - Confidential mediated settlement for a death caused by fraternity hazing

 As a result of our work, our firm has been selected to U.S. News' Best Law Firms® list, been invited into the Inner Circle of Advocates, have the highest-possible rating from Martindale-Hubbell® (AV® Preeminent™), and are board certified as experts by the Florida State Bar.
 However, what's more important than the accolades is what they demonstrate.

 We are Miami wrongful death attorneys who are wholly committed to our clients' well-being, forming close relationships that go beyond legal service.
-When you want skill backed by compassion, experience fortified by empathy, then call Stewart Tilghman Fox Bianchi & Cain, P.A. at (305) 770-6335.
+When you want skill backed by compassion, experience fortified by empathy, then call Stewart Tilghman Fox Bianchi & Cain, P.A. as soon as possible.
 Our law firm has a nationwide reach.